avidLearnerInProgress/designing-data-intensive-applications-notes/notes/Chapter5/Chapter5.md

             - If a write succeeded on some replicas but failed on others (for example because the disks on some nodes are full), and overall succeeded on fewer than w replicas, it is not rolled back on the replicas where it succeeded.
             - If a node carrying a new value fails, and its data is restored from a replica carrying an old value, the number of replicas storing the new value may fall below w, breaking the quorum condition.
+- **Monitoring Staleness -**
+    - It's important to monitor whether databases are returning up-to-date results, even if the application can tolerate stale reads.
+If a replica falls behind significantly, the database should alert you so that you can investigate the cause.
+    - For leader-based replication, databases expose metrics for the replication lag.
+It's possible to do this because writes are applied to the leader and followers in the same order.
+We can determine how far behind a follower has fallen from a leader by subtracting its position from the leader's current position.
+    - This is more difficult in leaderless replication systems as there is no fixed order in which writes are applied.
+There's some research into this, but it's not common practice yet.
+- **Sloppy Quorum and Hinted-handoffs -**
+    - Databases that have configured the quorums correctly can tolerate the failure of individual nodes without the need for failover. **They can also tolerate individual nodes going slow because requests don't have to wait for all the n nodes to respond.
+They can respond when w or r nodes have responded.** This configuration makes databases with leaderless replication suitable for use cases that need high availability, low latency, and that can tolerate stale reads occasionally.
+    - However, quorums, as described above, are not as fault-tolerant as they can be.
+A simple network interruption can cut off all the nodes of the database from the client.
+In such a case, it is likely that fewer than w or r reachable nodes remain; thus it is not possible to achieve a quorum.
+    - In a cluster with more than n nodes, the client can connect to some of the database nodes during a network interruption(not the nodes that need to assemble a quorum for a particular value).
+In this case, the database designers face a trade-off -
+        - Is it better to return errors to all requests for which we cannot reach a quorum of w or r nodes?
+        - Or should we accept writes anyway, and write them to some nodes that are reachable but aren’t among the n nodes on which the value usually lives?  **⇒ Sloppy Quorum ⇒** Writes and reads still need w and r successful responses, but they might not include nodes that aren't among the designated n "home" nodes)
+    - By analogy, if you lock yourself out of your house, you may knock on the neighbor’s door and ask whether you may stay on their couch temporarily.
+    - Once the network interruption is fixed, and writes that one node temporarily accepted on behalf of another node are sent to the appropriate “home” nodes. **⇒ Hinted Handoffs**
+    - Sloppy quorums ⇒ increase write availability.
+As long as w nodes are available, the database accepts writes.
+Even when w + r > n, we can't be sure to read the latest value for key because the latest value may have been temporarily written to some nodes outside of n
+    - **Thus, sloppy quorum ≠ quorum.
+It is only an assurance of durability.**